qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 ```

 ### 7.2 Styling using a CSS stylesheet
 The stylesheet has to be loaded inside the presentation-tier of the application.
 Inside a style element, the location of the stylesheet on the system and windows using the sheet have to be specified.
-The star-symbol defines the use of the stylesheet on all available windows.
+The asterisk-symbol defines the use of the stylesheet on all available windows.
 ```xml
 <styles>
 	<style location="../css/newStyle.css" window-id="*" />